Copyright 1994 - 2023 Bill's Bible Basics

 "Some trust in chariots, and some in horses: but we will remember the name of the LORD our God."

 Because of this sinful act, the Lord gave David three choices of punishment.
 David, in his own distress, and also because he trusted wholly in the Lord's mercy, asked the Lord to choose the punishment for him.
-We are told that seventy thousand people were slain that day by pestilence as a result of David's sin:
+We are told that seventy thousand people were slain that day by pestilence as a result of David's sin, as we see by these verses:

 "And David said unto Gad, I am in a great strait: let us fall now into the hand of the LORD; for his mercies are great: and let me not fall into the hand of man.
 So the LORD sent a pestilence upon Israel from the morning even to the time appointed: and there died of the people from Dan even to Beersheba seventy thousand men.
 And when the angel stretched out his hand upon Jerusalem to destroy it, the LORD repented him of the evil, and said to the angel that destroyed the people, It is enough: stay now thine hand.
 And the angel of the LORD was by the threshingplace of Araunah the Jebusite."